Giving Back to the Places We Serve

 UPMC’s Insurance Services Division (ISD), the largest health insurer in western Pa.:

-- Has grown to more than 3.7 million members.
+- Has grown to 3.8 million members.

 - Is leading the way with innovative health plans for nearly all segments of society that offer better quality and lower costs.